partha7978/TO-DO-APP-usingBootstrap/README.md

 NEW ISSUE DETECTED ---19-may-2021---
     When i add the lists then when i click on backspace or delete button then it is not deleting.
 I have to press the remove button once the  the backspace and the remove button works.
 Fix this issue.

+I have already added the overflow-y property on container but the scroll effect on li elements still not working.
+Fix this also.